Fortuz/mecanumbot_core/src/firmware/README.md

 ### 3. Add library to sketch

-If Arduino IDE does not find your library automatically, go to `Sketch > Include Library... > mecanumbot`.
+If Arduino IDE does not find your library automatically, go to `Sketch > Include Library... > mecanumbot_lib`.

 Now the sketch should compile without any issues.